It’s actually easier than you thought!

 Before you head out there to give your newly-assembled electric bike a spin, don’t forget to wear essential protective gear such as a helmet, gloves, and knee pads because safety should always be our top priority.

-With most electric bikes amounting to an average price of $1,000, you’ll surely enjoy riding this own-built electric bike, just costing around $400 to $500.
 However, if you still want to upgrade to a higher specification set, you can always do so by replacing the essential parts.
 For example, if you want to increase your DIY budget electric bike's mileage capacity, you can replace the ebike battery with a more long-lasting battery cell.
 That means, a higher amp-hour.

 On the other hand, if you want your electric bike to be suitable on rugged trails and challenging terrain, you will need to upgrade your set of derailleur systems to a more extensive one.
 Likewise, your wheels also need to be replaced with more robust, wider, and higher quality fat tires to ensure smoother and more convenient rides, even on rough terrain.